Bleeding Heart, Lyre Flower, Lady-In-A-Bath, etc.

 RHS AWARD OF GARDEN MERIT

-Synonyms of Lamprocapnos spectabilis (8) (Updated on 2-4-21): Capnorchis spectabilis (L.) Borkh., Corydalis spectabilis (L.) Pers., Dicentra spectabilis (L.) Lem., Diclytra spectabilis (L.) DC., Dielytra spectabilis (L.) G.Don, Eucapnos spectabilis (L.) Siebold & Zucc., Fumaria spectabilis L., Hedycapnos spectabilis (L.) Planch.
+Synonyms of Lamprocapnos spectabilis (8) (Updated on 12-8-21 from Plants of the World Online): Capnorchis spectabilis (L.) Borkh., Corydalis spectabilis (L.) Pers., Dicentra spectabilis (L.) Lem., Diclytra spectabilis (L.) DC., Dielytra spectabilis (L.) G.Don, Eucapnos spectabilis (L.) Siebold & Zucc., Fumaria spectabilis L., Hedycapnos spectabilis (L.) Planch.

 The genus, Lamprocapnos Endl., was named and described as such by Stephan Friedrich Ladislaus Endlicher in General Plantarum Supplementum in 1850.

-Plants of the World Online by Kew lists only one species in the Lamprocapnos genus (as of 2-4-21 when I last updated this page).
+As of 12-8-21 when this page was last updated, Plants of the World Online by Kew lists only one species in the Lamprocapnos genus.
 It is a member of the plant family Papaveraceae with 42 genera.
 Those numbers could change as updates are made.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.